dhw059/SSE/README.md

 If you use MatCalc, please cite it as follows:

 Liu, R., Liu, E., Riebesell, J., Qi, J., Ong, S. P., & Ko, T. W. (2024).
-MatCalc: A Python library for calculating materials properties from the potential energy surface (PES) (Version 0.0.4). https://doi.org/10.5281/zenodo.xxxxxxx [replace with actual DOI if available]
+MatCalc: A Python library for calculating materials properties from the potential energy surface (PES) (Version 0.0.4).

 Software available at: https://github.com/materialsvirtuallab/matcalc